Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
-Editor for IPTV m3u files (with vlc media player and kodi support)
+Editor for IPTV m3u files with vlc media player and kodi support.
+A version for Kodi playlist files: [Playlist Editor](https://github.com/Isayso/PlaylistEditor)

   Special thanks to dobbelina for helpful ideas and testing, improved the usablility a lot.